maplemavin/docs/api_v1.md

 ### Example Response

 See the response for `/photos/albums`, it will be structured the same except that it won't be in an array.
+## /albums/{albumId}/photos
+`[POST] /account/{accountId}/photos/album/{albumId}/photos`
+This endpoint can be used to add an existing photo to a photo album.

+### POST Parameters

+`photo_ids` _(required)_

+    an array of photo IDs to be added to the album

+### Example Response

+    See the response for `/photos/albums`, it will be structured the same except that it won't be in an array.

+# Store and Commerce
+These endpoints revolve around StageBloc store and commerce data in the backend.
+They can be used for tasks including retrieving store items and orders, updating orders, or getting analytics from a store.

 # Video
 These endpoints revolve around the ability to upload and stream video through StageBloc.
 Video consists of both individual videos and those videos being organized into various playlists.